Who is Jesus?

 Taketime Together groups

-Meditation does not always have to be a solitary exercise, and for some the experience of Taketime has developed into a desire to explore faith with others.
+For some, the experience of Taketime has developed into a desire to explore faith with others in a group.
+We offer two types of groups:

 - a 20 to 30-minute Taketime Meditation,